f-mode oscillations of anisotropic neutron stars in full general relativity: f-mode Oscillations of anisotropic neutron stars

-Now to describe the perturbation in density and pressures (both radial and tangential) we have to know the perturbation of number density.
-The Lagrangian perturbation of number density of the particles can be derived from the conservation of number density current, which is given by, $\nabla_\alpha n^\alpha = 0$, where $n^\alpha = n u^\alpha$, and $n$ is the number density of the particles.
-The Lagrangian perturbation of number density of particles in the neutron star is given by\cite{Andersson:2020phh,Misner:1973prb},
+Now, to describe the perturbation in the density and the pressures (both the radial and the tangential), we need to know the perturbation of the number density.
+The Lagrangian perturbation in the number density of the particles can be derived from the conservation of the number density current, which is given by $\nabla_\alpha n^\alpha = 0$, where $n^\alpha = n u^\alpha$, and $n$ is the number density of the particles\footnote{In some works \cite{Karlovini:2002fc}, anisotropy in the number density has been studied by introducing the concept of the linear number density $n_1$, $n_2$, and $n_3$ such that $n=n_1 \, n_2 \, n_3$, where $n$ is the volume number density.
+One can even simplify this to $n_1 = n_r$ and $n_2 = n_2 =n_t$, where $n_r$ and $n_t$ are the linear number densities in the radial and the tangential directions, respectively.
+In the present work, we did not consider any anisotropy in the number density.}.
+The Lagrangian perturbation in the number density of particles in the neutron star is given by \cite{Andersson:2020phh, Misner:1973prb}:

-where $\perp^{\mu\nu}$ is the projection operator, which is orthogonal to the fluid flow. $\perp^{\mu\nu}$ can be expressed as,
+where $\perp^{\mu\nu}$ is the projection operator, which is orthogonal to the fluid flow. $\perp^{\mu\nu}$ can be expressed as:

 Computing explicitly, we can write the expression of $\Delta n$ as,

 where,